leonardoobaptistaa/FeedbackMe/README.md

 ## Contributions

-If you want to add somethings, please do!
+If you want to add something, please do!
 And open a pull request later.

 It will be nice to have a way to customize the feedback view controller layout.
 I will implement this on a future version.